prashjet/popkinmocks/docs/source/user/background.md

 which says that velocities and stellar populations only interact via their dependence on position.

-The four variables $(t, v, \mathbf{x}, z)$ form incomplete description of the stellar population and kinematics of galaxies.
-Several quantities are missing: two components of velocity, one position, and several chemical tags which go beyond a single metallicity (e.g. alpha abundances, or individual elemental abundances).
-However, for the vast majority of galaxies in the Universe, the data we can measure limits us to considering only $(t, v, \mathbf{x}, z)$.

 ## IFU datacubes

 Integral Field Units (IFUs) are a type of instrument which can observe spatial and spectral information simultaneously.
 IFU observations result in datacubes $y(\textbf{x}, \lambda)$ which describe the flux observed at a position $\textbf{x}$ and wavelength $\lambda$.
 The datacube is connected to the stellar population-kinematic distribution via the equation: